Zainab-Omar/recipes-app/README.md

 # Accessb React App at this link
 https://brave-saha-647170.netlify.app/

+# Recipes application Demo
+Recipe app is using edamam api and return ten recipes based on the user input.
+Each recipe show recipe picture, name, details (which contain food calories and cautions), ingredients, and recipe url that takes user to different website to view more details or more recipes.

+I used Axios to send request to edamam api.
+Also I used React hooks to manage state (useState hook).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).